JoramMillenaar/obsidian-related-notes/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+#### External
+The `src/vectra` folder contains code derived from vectra, licensed under the MIT License.
+See `src/vectra/LICENSE` for details.

 ---

 With **Related Notes Finder**, explore your knowledge in a new way—intelligently, locally, and privately.